Updated on February 12th, 2023 by Felix Martinez

 Competitive Advantages & Recession Performance

 Linde enjoys multiple competitive advantages.
-As the leader in industrial gases, the company enjoys economic scale and greater operational efficiency than its smaller competitors.
+As a leader in industrial gases, the company enjoys economic scale and greater operational efficiency than its smaller competitors.

 In addition, Linde’s financial resources allow the company to invest heavily in research and development.
-Linde utilized $127 million on R&D expense in 2017, and $138 million in 2016, to build and maintain its competitive advantages.
+Linde spent about $143 million on R&D in 2022 to build and maintain its competitive advantages.

 Linde’s earnings-per-share during the Great Recession are as follows:

 • 2009 earnings-per-share of $4.01 (4.3% decline)

 • 2010 earnings-per-share of $3.84 (4.2% decline)

 The company saw a modest decline in earnings-per-share during the recession but fortunately saw its earnings improve alongside the broader global economic recovery.
 By 2011, Linde’s earnings had surpassed 2008 levels.
 We expect Linde’s revenue and margins to suffer during the next recession, but note that its current growth outlook is robust.